esprit-dev/homebridge-dummy/README.md

 ### Accessory Triggers

 You can trigger an accessory when one more more other Homebridge Dummy accessories change state using the `ACCESSORY` operand type.
-Accessories will immediately return to their default setting as soon as the conditions are no longer satisfied unless an accessory also has an auto-reset timer.
+Accessories will immediately return to their default setting as soon as the conditions are no longer satisfied unless an accessory also has `autoReset` defined.

 Note that due to limitations of HomeKit and Homebridge, it is only possible to check the states of other Homebridge Dummy accessories.
 One workaround for non-Dummy accessories is to set up duplicate accessories in Homebridge Dummy and use Automation to mirror the states.
 For example, if I have a physical door lock I want to "watch", then I can setup a `LockMechanism` accessory in Homebridge Dummy and create two automations to change the state of my dummy lock whenever the physical door lock is unlocked or locked.